Eschatology

 Council Teaching

-Council of Florence (1439): Defined that souls “are purged after death with purifying punishments” and that “the suffrages of the faithful still living avail them, namely, the sacrifices of Masses, prayers, almsgiving, and other works of piety.”
+The Catholic Church’s dogmatic teaching on Purgatory crystallized through three major councils that responded to theological challenges while preserving apostolic tradition.
+The Council of Florence (1439) provided the first formal definition in Laetentur Caeli, declaring that souls “are purged after death with purifying punishments” and establishing definitively that “the suffrages of the faithful still living avail them, namely, the sacrifices of Masses, prayers, almsgiving, and other works of piety.”
+This definition emerged from dialogue with the Greek Church, affirming both Eastern prayers for the dead and Western theological precision.

 The Correct Model: Purification Process